$C^*$-algebraic drawings of dendroidal sets: Abstract

 \section{Abstract}

-In recent years the theory of dendroidal sets has emerged as an important framework for combinatorial topology.
+In recent years the theory of dendroidal sets has emerged as an important framework for higher algebra.
 In this article we introduce the concept of a {\em $C^*$-algebraic drawing} of a dendroidal set.
 It depicts a dendroidal set as an object in the category of presheaves on $C^*$-algebras.
-We show that the construction is functorial and, in fact, it is the left adjoint of a Quillen adjunction between model categories.
-We use this construction to produce a bridge between the two prominent paradigms of noncommutative geometry via adjunctions of presentable $\infty$-categories.
-As a consequence we obtain a new homotopy theory for $C^*$-algebras that is well-adapted to the notion of weak operadic equivalences.
+We show that the construction is functorial and, in fact, it is the left adjoint of a Quillen adjunction between combinatorial model categories.
+We use this construction to produce a bridge between the two prominent paradigms of noncommutative geometry via adjunctions of presentable $\infty$-categories, which is the primary motivation behind this article.
+As a consequence we obtain a single mechanism to construct bivariant homology theories in both paradigms.
+We propose a (conjectural) roadmap to harmonize algebraic and analytic (or topological) bivariant $\K$-theory.
 Finally, a method to analyse graph algebras in terms of trees is sketched.